Mastermind-sap/Mastermind-sap/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a Joker Discord Bot.
+- 😴 I’m currently sleeping.
-- 🌱 I’m currently learning Python, Java and Batch script.
+- 🌱 I’m am learning Flutter and will start learning React and NodeJS.
 - 👯 I’m looking to collaborate on any repo.

 ---